YANGZX22/Voot/readme.md

 * Do not commit any real API keys or secrets.
 * Ensure the app builds and runs on the current HarmonyOS SDK version.

 ---

+## Known Issues

+* ASR accuracy may vary based on background noise and microphone quality.
+* Some API providers may have rate limits or usage costs; monitor your usage carefully.
+* When tap **传译** button in desktop widget, the app may not open interpretation correctly due to HarmonyOS restrictions.
+* Subtitle floating window may have layout issues on certain screen sizes, e.g. Pad.\
+  You can try to adjust the size of the floating window manually.
+An update may fix this in the future.

+---